How Kamala Harris Emerged As A Star Of The Impeachment Trial

 For her, that person is first and foremost Doug Emhoff, her husband and best friend who has been known to light up social media with posts dedicated to his one-and-only.
 Throughout the impeachment process and way before, he has been his wife's greatest champion, from being ever-present on the campaign trail to cooking her dinner the night Trump was acquitted.
 (Cooking is Harris' favorite hobby, but something tells us this wasn't the night for it.)

 When I mentioned Doug, her tone changed, and it was as though she lit up.
 It was Doug, with his phone calls and support, who was helping the senator get through the grim inevitability of the trial.
 (As they say on the internet, you love to see it.)
-She then asked if I wanted to hear her favorite relationship advice.
+She then asked if I wanted to hear her relationship advice.
 Did I want to hear Kamala Harris' relationship advice?
 Yes.
 Yes, I did.

 "My advice is, when you are talking about choosing a life partner, choose people who are kind and who can make you laugh.
 That is what I have in my husband — we laugh with and at each other all the time!" she said.
 "Choose someone who you can just be with — grocery shopping, or running for president."
 Then, she excused herself to go back to the trial.
 It was 7 p.m., and she was in for a long night in the U.S. Capitol building.